-For the microwave synthesis an optically stabilized microwave oscillator is utilized, which is locked to a hydrogen maser in the long-term [2].
-For CSF2 operation at high density, in this measurement the resulting CSF2 frequency instability and the hydrogen maser frequency instability yield an overall instability of $\sigma_y = 4.3 \times 10^{-14} \ (\tau/1s)^{-1/2}$ for relative frequency difference measurements y(CSF2 - Hmaser).
+For CSF2 operation at high density, in this measurement the resulting CSF2 frequency instability and the hydrogen maser frequency instability yield an overall instability of $\sigma_y = 5.0 \times 10^{-14} \ (\tau/1s)^{-1/2}$ for relative frequency difference measurements y(CSF2 - Hmaser).
 The statistical measurement uncertainty u_A includes the statistical uncertainty of the collisional shift evaluation and is given by the CSF2 frequency instability at high and low density operation, the respective measurement durations and the hydrogen maser frequency instability [1].

-The optically stabilized microwave system was almost permanently available (>99%) during the 30 day TAI measurement interval.
+The optically stabilized microwave system was available during more than 97% of the TAI measurement interval.
+Alternatively a quartz-based frequency synthesis system was employed.